 Back in the day, a family doctor making a house call would probably carry his bag of medical equipment, knock on the door and take a seat next to the sick patient.
-He’d pull out his stethoscope, listen to the patient’s heart and breathing rhythm, inspect the patient’s eyes and ears and then close up his professional bag.
-He’d probably conclude the visit by saying: ‘Sally, I’m afraid you have the flu,’ or: ‘Mr Smith, stay away from any oily food until your stomach ache goes away.’
+They’d pull out their stethoscope, listen to the patient’s heart and breathing rhythm, inspect the patient’s eyes and ears and then close up their professional bag.
+They’d probably conclude the visit by saying: ‘Sally, I’m afraid you have the flu,’ or: ‘Mr Smith, stay away from any oily food until your stomach ache goes away.’

 Doctors and other healthcare practitioners (nurse practitioners, physician’s assistants and nurses) have only so much time to see each patient.
 Typically a visit to your primary care provider (PCP) will likely be 15 to 30 minutes, not to say that the visit can’t be extended if necessary.
 But you, the patient, can steer the course of the visit and be a captain of the team.

 You can help your doctor understand how you work.
 Since our bodies work uniquely, you can help your healthcare provider diagnose and treat problems and refer you to appropriate services.
 Example: consider that when under stress, you recognise a tendency towards fatigue and have burning sensations in your abdomen.
 You’ve noticed this pattern every time.
 How helpful would it be for your provider, who may know how many bodies react under stress, know individualised information about how your body reacts?
 Potential medical exams saved.
 You don’t have to be your own doctor, but you can help them to help you.

 An example from a commonplace conversation among friends: ‘I’m going for my annual physical this week,’ Joe chimed.
 Teasing him, Ted added: ‘You know that because you’re so old, you’re probably gonna need one of those prostate exams, like where the doc does his proctology deal’.